kartoza/GeoHosting/docs/src/products/geoserver/guide.md

       <br>

-      > **Note** The Namespace URI can be any URL-like string tied to your project.
+      > **Note:** The Namespace URI can be any URL-like string tied to your project.
 It typically includes a trailing identifier that reflects the workspace.
 This URI does not need to resolve to a real web address.

       <br>